juliogomez/netdevops/pyATS.md

 Then start a new terminal window in your workstation, so that it reads the new VIRL init file configuration.

-Now you should be able to search for some example pre-defined simulated topologies that could be useful for testing.
+Now you should be able to search for some example pre-defined simulated topologies that could be useful for testing (you can find some more [here](https://github.com/VIRL-Open/sample-topologies)).

 ```
 $ virl search